Arshad221b/Arshad221b/README.md

 Most of my recent work explores self-supervision, pose estimation, image segmentation, and retrieval-augmented generation.
 I enjoy turning research into fully working systems—modular, testable, and often local-first (or on some small cloud GPU).

+You can also read some of my techincal blogs [here](https://www.arshad-kazi.com/category/ml/).
+And a personal & non-technical intro [here](https://www.arshad-kazi.com).

 ---